WheteThunger/VehicleStorage/README.md

 - [Vehicle Vendor Options](https://umod.org/plugins/vehicle-vendor-options) -- Automatically assigns ownership of vehicles purchased at vanilla NPC vendors if the player has permission.
 - [Craft Car Chassis](https://umod.org/plugins/craft-car-chassis) -- Automatically assigns ownership of cars built by players, if the config option for that is enabled.
-- [Claim Vehicle Ownership](https://umod.org/plugins/claim-vehicle-ownership) -- Allows players with permission to claim ownership of unowned vehicles using a command on cooldown.
+- [Claim Vehicle](https://umod.org/plugins/claim-vehicle) -- Allows players with permission to claim ownership of unowned vehicles using a command on cooldown.
 - [Vehicle License](https://umod.org/plugins/vehicle-license), [Spawn Modular Car](https://umod.org/plugins/spawn-modular-car) and other similar plugins that spawn vehicles for players will automatically assign ownership.

 The following permissions come with this plugin's **default configuration**.
 You can fully customize these presets, as well as add new ones in the plugin configuration.
 If a player has permission to multiple presets for a given vehicle, the last will be used, based on the order in the config.